 The church’s chairs and table, called “Ambo,” are movable, allowing the churchgoers to celebrate the Holy Eucharist at eye level.

 This is the church with a modern design in Wurzburg.
-At the altar, there is a contemporary painting called “The Heavenly Jerusalem.”
+There is a contemporary painting at the altar called “The Heavenly Jerusalem.”

 It also houses the painting depicting the Battle of Lepanto – the only artwork of the Augustinerkirche that survived the bombings of World War II.